Foggy-boggy/Foggy-boggy/README.md

 <p align="center">BYI:</p>
  <p align="center"> - My DNI is on my straw.page, plz read it !!!</p>
   <p align="center"> - DO NOT take inspo from or copy my skins.
 It makes me rlly uncomfortable and I will block you for it.</p>
- <p align="center"> - I have a TD irl so no, I'm not mocking irl TD's by having it in (most of) my pony names lmao.
-I just have bad paranoia and I've had ppl be rlly creepy to me on here before so it's just to keep me sane.
-I'm open to cuddles as long as u ask first and you can be normal <3</p>
+ <p align="center"> - I have bad paranoia and I've had ppl be rlly creepy to me on here before so I tend to use the TD tag so ppl keep their distance.
+I'm open to talking to ppl tho!
+And cuddles too as long as you ask first and you can be normal <3</p>
  <p align="center"> - I don't take compliments very well so if I react in a weird way, that's why!!
-I'm ok with getting them, I just have weird anxiety and I nvr know how to react lol</p>
+I'm ok with getting them, I just have anxiety and I nvr know how to react lol</p>
  <p align="center"> - I usually block every minor I see because I only play on 18+</p>
- <p align="center"> - I try to permablock all skins from fandoms that make me uncomfortable (Your Boyfriend/John Doe/Alfred's Playhouse, etc.)</p>
+ <p align="center"> - I try to permahide all skins from fandoms that make me uncomfortable (Your Boyfriend/John Doe/Alfred's Playhouse, etc.)</p>
- <p align="center"> - I also permablock Valentino(Hazbin) and Jimmy(Mouthwashing) skins (unless ur a fictive, then we're usually chill)</p>
+ <p align="center"> - I also permahide Valentino (Hazbin), Vox (Hazbin), and Jimmy (Mouthwashing) skins (unless ur a fictive, then we're usually chill)</p>

    <p align="center"><img src="https://cutekawaiiresources.wordpress.com/wp-content/uploads/2014/08/skulldivider.gif"></p>